-- a) All Instructor Members working at JSA Member Programs must successfully complete the US Sailing Small Boat Level 1 Instructor Certification Course (or a higher level) and maintain valid First Aid and Adult CPR, SafeSport and any other certificates required by US Sailing. - b) Each Instructor Member who is taking the Level 1 course for the first time must also
+- a) All Instructor Members working at JSA Member Programs must successfully complete the US Sailing Small Boat Level 1 Instructor Certification Course (or above) and maintain valid First Aid and Adult CPR certificates. - b) Each Instructor Member who is taking the Level 1 course for the first time must also successfully obtain the US Powerboating Safe Powerboat Handling (SPH) certificate from the two-day SPH course, or the one-day Accelerated SPH course.

-- successfully obtain the US Powerboating Safe Powerboat Handling (SPH) certificate from the two-day SPH course, or the one-day Accelerated SPH course. - c) The equivalent international certifications may be accepted for non-US resident instructors.
+c) The equivalent international certifications may be accepted for non-US resident instructors.